 The statement of net assets includes all assets and liabilities of the University.
 It is prepared under the accrual basis of accounting, whereby revenues and assets are recognized when the services are provided and expenses and liabilities are recognized when services are received, regardless of when cash is exchanged.
 Net assets are further broken down into three categories: Investment in plant, net of debt, restricted and unrestricted.
 Invested in capital assets, net of related debt represents the historical cost of property and equipment, reduced by the balance of related debt outstanding and depreciation expense charged over the years.
-Net assets are either non-extricted when constraints are imposed by third parties, such as donors, or enabling legislation.
-Restricted net assets are either non-expendable, as in the case of funds to be spent on scholarships and research.
+Net assets are reported as restricted when constraints are imposed by third parties, such as donors, or enabling legislation.
+Restricted net assets are either non-expendable, as in the case of endowment gifts to be held in perpetuity, or expendable, as in the case of funds to be spent on scholarships and research.
 All other assets are unrestricted; however, they may be committed for use under contract or designation by the Board of Trustees.

 The statement of revenues, expenses and changes in net assets presents the revenues earned or received and expenses incurred during the year.
 Activities are reported as either operating or nonoperating.
 Operating revenues and expenses include tuition and fees, grant and contract activity, auxiliary enterprises and activity for the general operations of the institution not including appropriations from state and federal sources.
 Non-operating revenues and expenses include appropriations, capital grants and contracts, endowment, gifts and investment income.
 All things being equal, a public University's dependency on state aid and gifts will result in operating deficits.
 That is because the financial reporting model classifies state appropriations and gifts as nonoperating revenues.
-The utilization of longlived assets, referred to as capital assets, is reflected in the financial statements as depreciation, which amortizes the cost of a capital asset over its expected useful life.
+The utilization of long-lived assets, referred to as capital assets, is reflected in the financial statements as depreciation, which amortizes the cost of a capital asset over its expected useful life.